guilhermeprp/guilhermeprp/README.md

 ## I'm a Developer, Gamer and Weightlifter!

 - 🔭 I’m currently working at STF!
-- 🌱 I’m currently learning more about React Native and Swift
+- 🌱 I’m currently learning more about React Native and Vue Js
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2020 Goals: Contribute more to mobile community
+- 🥅 2021 Goals: Contribute more to mobile community
 - ⚡ Fun fact: I love to play some games, read about new frameworks, cook, hit to cinema.

 ### Connect with me: